Study in Canada

 Choose to study in Canada, and you’ll have the opportunity to encounter vastly different cultural and natural experiences – from the ski slopes of British Columbia to the prairie province of Manitoba, with cities such as Toronto, Montréal, Vancouver and Quebec famously friendly, tolerant and multicultural.

 Occupying the northern half of the North American continent, Canada is known for its natural beauty – few nations in the world can boast anything close to its wealth of forests, lakes and mountains – and for its multicultural diversity.
-The country has official bilingual status, with both English and French used concurrently in the government and official documents.
+The country has official bilingual status, with English and French used concurrently in government and official documents.

-It’s also known for its sparse population (despite being the world’s second-largest country, it has a population smaller than that of just one US state, California) and for its harsh winters (in some parts of Canada, snow covers the ground for almost half the year – but you’re unlikely to find any Canadian universities in those regions!).
+It’s also known for its sparse population (despite being the world’s second-largest country, it has a population smaller than that of just one US state, California) and for its harsh winters.
+In some parts of Canada, snow covers the ground for almost half the year – but you’re unlikely to find any Canadian universities in those regions!

 For those looking to study at an elite university in one of the world’s most developed nations, applying to study in Canada can be an attractive option.
-A total of 26 universities in Canada feature in the QS World University Rankings® 2014/15, of which three are in the world’s top 50 and 10 make the world’s top 200 – a feat matched only by a handful of other nations.
+A total of 26 universities in Canada feature in the QS World University Rankings® 2015/16, of which three are in the world’s top 50, with 10 more making the world’s top 300 – a feat matched only by a handful of other nations.

 Studying a master’s or PhD?
 To find out about studying in Canada at graduate level, get your free online copy of the QS Top Grad School Guide.

 Find out about some of Canada’s major student cities…

 The biggest city in the French-speaking province of Quebec, Montréal is also the second-largest city in Canada.
 There are four universities in Montréal, as well as seven other degree-awarding institutions and 12 General and Vocational Colleges (CEGEPs), giving the city the highest concentration of post-secondary students of all major cities in North America.